learnfromgirls/certstrap/README.md

   </target>

 ```
-### Upload you signed jar files to your webserver together with a suitable .jnlp file
+### Upload your signed jar files to your webserver together with a suitable .jnlp file

 Here is the jnlp file which I use:-
 ```